-The weight loss won’t be immediate, but you will be much more likely to stick with the diet for the long-haul.
-You’ll therefore be more likely to maintain healthy eating habits and achieve your goal weight.
+The weight loss won’t be immediate, but you will be much more likely to stick with the diet for the long haul.
+You’ll therefore be more likely to maintain healthy eating habits and achieve your weight loss goals.

 4. Log Food as You Eat It

 The easiest way to fall behind and count inaccurately is to skip logging your meals right after you finish.